tom-jk/kritaOpenDocumentDocker/README.md

 In Krita, select Tools ‣ Scripts ‣ Import Python Plugin from File.<br/>
 Select the downloaded zip file and press Ok.
 Choose to activate the plugin when prompted, then restart Krita.

-This is the recommended way to install the plugin.

 ### Download, then install manually in file manager
 Download a zip from the [releases](https://github.com/tom-jk/kritaOpenDocumentDocker/releases) page.
 Scroll to the notes for the desired version, click Assets, and click Source Code (zip).<br/>
 Extract the zip, and place the "OpenDocumentsDocker" folder and "Open Documents Docker.desktop" file in Krita's plugin folder.